 Students pursuing the non-thesis track must pass a comprehensive exam in the chosen major.
+The comprehensive exam will be registered in the final semester (THMTH 5000).

 The Th.M. thesis should demonstrate the student's ability to design a viable research project, pursue the research in relative independence, and write with clarity and force.
 An acceptable thesis should go beyond the description of data and include critical evaluation and interpretive judgment.
 The thesis must address a topic in the student's major